hyperledger/besu/CLI-STYLE-GUIDE.md

 Using required options instead of arguments helps users have a clear understanding of the impact of an action.
 Inputs are most often verbs (from, to, etc.).
 Other options avoid the use of verbs to help make this distinction.

-**Example:** `pantheon blocks import --from=<FILE>`
+**Example:** `besu blocks import --from=<FILE>`

 Requiring the `--from` option makes it clear where you are importing from.
-In the case of a single parameter (as shown in the example above) we should also accept this as an argument (`pantheon blocks import <FILE>`).
+In the case of a single parameter (as shown in the example above) we should also accept this as an argument (`besu blocks import <FILE>`).
 Although we accept this formatting, it is not encouraged and should be excluded from our documentation.

 ### Flags